Udo/udolib/u-js-hextools/README.md

 ## grid.rowHeightFromWith(width)

-Returns the distance between hex rows based on the width of an individual hex.
+(number) Returns the distance between hex rows based on the width of an individual hex.

 ## grid.width